Your Short Trip Bikeraft Kit: What Should You Take on Your Next 2-Day Adventure?

 Note: This list pretty much reflects what I took in my bikeraft kit on my week-long solo trip to Scotland, except I had a few extra pairs of undies and socks, and instead of the fleece pants, I brought an old pair of heavy-weight Montbell wool long undies.
 And instead of my Patagonia Tech Hoodies, I brought an Ibex wool layer.
 And, of course, I carried much more dehydrated foods, more coffee, and more snacks in Scotland.

 Paddles: Two Aqua-Bound Whiskey 4pc fiberglass paddles (my favorite because they are just so light!)

-Straps: Four Titan Straps each, to strap the bikes on the boats and to strap various things on the bikes.
+Straps: Four to six Titan Straps each, to strap the bikes on the boats and to strap various things on the bikes.
 These are absolutely indispensable.

 Two PFDs.
 I just bought the Astral V-8.
 It’s quite light and comfy.